Project News

 The new houses will be built using the Expanded Polystyrene (EPS) technology.

-The National Housing Corporation (NHC) has unveiled plans to build 2,000 prefabricated houses worth Sh1 billion as the firm seeks to boost provision of affordable housing in Kenya.
+The National Housing Corporation has unveiled plans to build 2,000 prefabricated houses worth Sh1 billion as it seeks to boost the provision of affordable housing in Kenya.

-Mr Njuguna said the new houses will be built using the Expanded Polystyrene (EPS) technology that involves construction of houses by assembling ready-made EPS foam, sandwiched between a galvanised steel wire mesh that is plastered on both sides with concrete.
+Mr Njuguna said the new houses will be built using the Expanded Polystyrene (EPS) technology that involves the construction of houses by assembling ready-made EPS foam, sandwiched between a galvanised steel wire mesh plastered on both sides with concrete.

-“EPS technology offers a substitute for building stones and timber, guaranteeing better quality finished products that have thermal insulation and are environmentally friendly,” said Mr Wachira.
+“EPS technology offers a substitute for building stones and timber, guaranteeing better quality finished products that have thermal insulation and are eco-friendly,” he said.

-A standard two-bedroom house measuring about 100 square metres requires about 70 panels each weighing 15 kilogrammes – meaning an entire house can be carried in a single lorry load.
+A standard two-bedroom house measuring about 100 square metres requires about 70 panels each weighing 15 kilos – meaning an entire house can be carried in a single lorry load.

 NHC has already built 100 homes in Nairobi’s Balozi Estate using EPS technology and would aggressively market it among builders across the country.